 The range of still life photography.

 Still life photography has historically been done in classic photo studios or fine arts classrooms.
-But cameras are changing and so is still life photography.
+But cameras are changing, and so is still life photography.
 Concannon explains, “In the age of Instagram, everyone is a still life photographer.
 Now still life is all about developing your own style.
 And so I would say to break the rules!”

 “In the age of Instagram, everyone is a still life photographer.
 Now still life is all about developing your own style.
 And so I would say to break the rules!”

-Art director and photographer Alex Str says, “There’s a lot of really interesting still life that’s just found out in neighborhoods or out in the wild…a lot of time, the things that are most interesting are the things that you don’t see every day.”
+Art director and photographer Alex Tan says, “There’s a lot of really interesting still life that’s just found out in neighborhoods, or out in the wild…a lot of time, the things that are most interesting are the things that you don’t see every day.”
 Found still life is a new approach that can challenge photographers to use the tools at their disposal to craft a stunning photo.
 This approach can be impromptu — you never know when you’ll spy the perfect found still life.

 Food and product photography are other examples of still life photography.
-While the purpose of product photos is to document and sell something, the same rules apply: lighting, composition and depth of field all heavily affect your outcome.
+While the purpose of product photos is to document and sell something, the same rules apply: lighting, composition, and depth of field all heavily impact your outcome.
 Consider taking an experimental approach to photographing products as well.
 Light your products from odd angles or crop in on the label unexpectedly.
 It could result in a stunning composition.